seb1080/webOneBiteAtaTime/JS_ES6/ES6_note.md

     return total + (tip * total) + (tax * total)
   }

-// Arguments can't be pass in a different order const bill = tipCalc({ tip: 0.20, total: 200 })
+// Arguments can be pass in a different order const bill = tipCalc({ tip: 0.20, total: 200 })
 ```